Khang-Truong/300324577TuyetKhang/README.md

 # 300324577TuyetKhang
 This is a final exam of CISI 3275 Software Engineering.

-It using Spring Boot framework and React
+It using Spring Boot framework

 # Some picture about the project
 ![image](https://user-images.githubusercontent.com/62549740/186309173-d36375d6-baf1-4c3e-a82c-f8ec2765eb72.png)